 Scratchboard, other than one of my favorite media, is simply a board (or paper) coated with black ink.
 Using a blade or other sufficiently sharp tool, you create an image by scraping away the black surface to reveal the white underneath.
 It’s drawing in reverse, penciling in lights instead of darks.

-I started working with scratchboard in high school, thanks to a super brief unit on the medium in one drawing class.
+I started working with scratchboard in high school, thanks to a super brief unit in one drawing class.
 Since then, I was lucky to have teachers who encouraged me to continue working in this uncommon medium, sneaking me new tools and gifting me a real scratchboard (as opposed to the cheaper paper we used in class).

 Scratchboard allows for SO.
 MUCH.
 DETAIL.
 I’ve already linked to Heather Lara‘s art – now twice – because it’s amazing.
 This artist is pretty swell too, producing realistic work in the same vein, but mostly sticking to black and white.
 If you want as much detail as possible, this might be the medium for you.

-Clearly I’m more confident with fur.
+Maybe I’m just more confident with fur.

 However if you’ve made a mistake, not all is lost!
 It is possible to cover up your mistake with black ink (although it won’t look completely untarnished).